agoldenduck/agoldenduck.github.io/pages/blog/meeting-travis.md

 date: "2016-10-24 16:54"
 ---

-# Meet Travis

-I've been meaning to learn how to continuously integrate for a long time.
+abcdefghijklmnopqrstuvwxyzabcdefghijklmnopqrstuvwxyzabcdefghijklmnopqrstuvwxyzabcdefghijklmnopqrstuvwxyz I've been meaning to learn how to continuously integrate for a long time.
 The new website is my chance.

 ## What should Travis do?